As a business owner, entrepreneur, or marketer, your ultimate goal isn’t simply to run a business–it’s to grow a business.

 One growth goal includes a lot of moving pieces, but by breaking it down step-by-step, you can delegate tasks to your team, stay on track, and keep everyone accountable to reach your growth strategy goals.

-Step 5: Research what’s needed to support your growth strategy.
+Step 5: Research what’s needed to support your strategy

 Once your growth strategy goals are broken down, you can get an idea of what’s needed to support each of those goals.